-All Master of Arts in Teaching (MAT) students are charged in-state tuition.
+All Master of Arts in Teaching (MAT) students are charged a single tuition rate.
 Institutional grants or scholarships are not available for graduate students.
 Federal loan programs are available and a student may borrow for tuition, fees, books, and living expenses.

 Graduate students are considered independent students and they do NOT include parental information on the Free Application for Federal Student Aid (FAFSA).

 Financing the MAT Program through Loans

 Students in the MAT program are eligible for three different types of loans, two of which are borrowed through the federal government while the other is lent through a private company of your choice.
 These loan programs are the Federal Direct Unsubsidized Loan, Federal Graduate Plus Loan, and/or Private Alternative Loans.
 Below is a side by side comparison of the three types of loans. **Interest rates and fees are for the 2022-23 academic year.